Mr-Killer-Ghost/Shinigami-Multi/README.md

   <p align="center">
-    Shinigami-MultiTool - Is a Multitool in Python Mainly for discord but has other features it is supported by both windows and linux!
+    Shinigami-MultiTool - Is a Multitool in Python Mainly for discord but has other features it is supported by windows only. (sorry linux users)
     <br/>
     <br/>
     <a href="https://discord.gg/5uEXdDKgbD">Join our Discord</a>